 The short answer is EVERYTHING!
 Since the day I found out she was a baby girl my worry meter kicked up a thousand levels.
 I want to protect her from the world but I know that isn’t realistic.
 I have to teach her, let her go and pray that she will remember the lessons.
 I’ve been preparing her for this transition since the winter.
 I constantly talk to her about how the process is going to go down and check how she is feeling.

 I was home with Nori for the first three months of her life.
 Then she had a Nanny for the next three months.
 Once she turned six months the Nanny turned into the babysitter.
 For the 3.5 years of life she has had one child care provider.
 She cared for her inside our home and at her home with one or two other kids.
+Even the babysitter I was frantically worrying over, what if secretly they’re evil and planning to do something horrible with the children they get left with?
+So you know I for sure conducted a rigorous background check on potential babysitters.

 I was worried how she would do in a classroom full of three-nagers.
 Would she get lost in the mix?
 Would she fit right in?
 Would she cry all day?
 She woke up Monday morning thrilled that the day had finally arrived.
 Thanks to Rosh Hashanah big brother was able to join us since school was closed.
 Nori was up, she was ready and she skipped to the front door of the center.
 Once we stepped in Nori got silent, her eyes began to fill with water and so did mine.
 I reassured her that she was safe, she would have fun and that she could do it.
 Hello people my heart was hurting.
 This is my baby here.
 She held hands with the teacher and pretty much followed her around everywhere she went. lol She did not drop a tear and I didn’t either.
 Although I was a bit in my feelings I knew she was ready, it was time and she would just fine.